Arthur von Ramberg: Biography

 He was born in Vienna.
 He studied art at Hanover and early made a tour in Italy, Hungary and Styria.
 In 1840, he attended the university at Prague, while at the same time uniting the pursuit of art with his other studies.
-In 1842, he became a pupil at the Art Academy of Dresden under Julius Hübner, and among other early pictures produced his “Wedding of Dwarfs” after Goethe, and “The Emperor Henry I on His Hungarian Campaign.”
+In 1842, he became a pupil at the Art Academy of Dresden under Julius Hübner, and among other early pictures produced his Wedding of Dwarfs after Goethe, and The Emperor Henry I on His Hungarian Campaign.

-In 1850, he went to Munich and executed a series of genres illustrating the works of Schiller.
+In 1850, he went to Munich and executed a series of genre works illustrating the works of Schiller.
 In 1860, he was appointed professor to the Art School in Weimar, and six years later took a similar position in the Academy of Fine Arts, Munich.
-His subsequent productions include “The Court of Frederick II in Palermo”; and, among his genres, most notable are his “Hermann and Dorothea” after Goethe; and “Luise,” after the poem of Johann Heinrich Voss, which latter was much admired for its brilliancy in design and execution.
-He also frescoed the walls of Luther's chamber at Wartburg; and for the Grand Duchess of Saxe-Weimar illustrated the tale of the “King of the Frogs.”
+His subsequent productions include The Court of Frederick II in Palermo; and, among his genres, most notable are his Hermann and Dorothea after Goethe; and Luise, after the poem of Johann Heinrich Voss, which latter was much admired for its brilliancy in design and execution.
+He also frescoed the walls of Luther's chamber at Wartburg; and for the Grand Duchess of Saxe-Weimar illustrated the tale of the "King of the Frogs."
 He died in Munich in 1875.